Henri Downgraded to Tropical Storm, Expected to Make Landfall Near CT/RI Border This Afternoon

 Eversource has increased the number of possible power outages as the state braces for Tropical Storm Henri.

-Officials said the energy company will declare an Emergency Response Plan (ERP) Level 2 on Sunday a.m.
+Officials said the energy company declared an Emergency Response Plan (ERP) Level 2 on Sunday morning.

 According to Eversource, between 50% and 69% of Eversource customers in the state could lose power and restoration efforts could last between eight and 21 days.